 Best for: Hong Kong style fusion songs

 Write a bilingual Cantopop-style lyric.
 Theme: Hong Kong rain.
 Structure: [Verse 1 Cantonese ZH] [Chorus EN] [Verse 2 Cantonese ZH] [Chorus EN] [Bridge EN] [Chorus EN].
-Cantonese verses use colloquial Cantonese, not Mandarin.
+Cantonese verses use colloquial Cantonese in Chinese characters, not Mandarin.
 EN chorus pulls the song international.
-Provide Jyutping under Cantonese lines.
+Provide Jyutping under Cantonese lines as a reference.

 10. Playful Chinglish-fun crossover